Honda S2000: Motorsport

 The Honda S2000 has been used in various forms of motorsport.
 In the Super Taikyu Series, the car has won numerous championships in the ST-4 class and scored class victories at the Tokachi 24 Hours race.
 It has also won its class at the Nürburgring 24 Hours, and won at the SCCA National Championship Runoffs.
 The S2000 is popular in autocross and track day events.

 In time attack competition, an S2000 modified by Top Fuel set the lap record for rear-wheel drive cars at the Tsukuba Circuit in 2008, which it held for three years.
 With further modifications, the car produced tuning car lap records at Fuji Speedway, Suzuka Circuit, Okayama International Circuit and Autopolis in 2014 and 2015, while its laptime of 51.762 seconds at Tsukuba set in 2016 ranks among the fastest ever recorded for time attack cars.

-In drifting, the S2000 scored several podiums in Formula D during the mid 2000s, including a win at an invitational event at Irwindale, which featured the top 16 drivers from the series' 2004 season.
+In drifting, the S2000 scored several podiums in Formula D during the mid-2000s, including a win at an invitational event at Irwindale, which featured the top 16 drivers from the series' 2004 season.
 Tetsuya Hibino competed with a 2JZ-powered S2000 in the D1 Grand Prix series between 2017 and 2018, taking a solo run win at the 2017 Tsukuba round.

 Sales and production

 After several years of steady production, sales of the roadster began falling dramatically starting in 2006, and the trend accelerated during the 2008 automotive industry crisis.
 In 2008, only 2,538 units were sold in the U.S. - a 74% decline from the 2002 sales peak.
 In November of that year, for the first time since its launch, only 90 new S2000s were sold nationwide during a calendar month.

 Production of the S2000 ceased in June 2009 and plans for a successor were scrapped in the aftermath of the automotive industry crisis; Honda reaffirmed their stance on plans for a successor for the S2000 after patents and trademark filings for what would be the Honda Sports Vision Gran Turismo surfaced in 2015, following the launch of the aforementioned concept car specifically designed for the Gran Turismo series.
 During the 2009 announcement of the vehicle's production end, Honda reported that worldwide sales through the end of 2008 totaled 110,673 units.
 The final official production figure was 113,889 by the end of 2009.
 Different sources indicate different sales numbers for Europe, presumably because Honda indicates final numbers including States entered the EU during the production run, but it should be around 19,800-20,700.
-On the UK market more than 70% of the originally registered cars are still remain, means currently nearly 6,300 cars registered out of 8,500 sold).
+On the UK market more than 70% of the originally registered cars still remain, means currently nearly 6,300 cars registered out of 8,500 sold.